Are today’s parents reinventing the wheel?

 Read more from Calling all new grandparents! (and parents, too!)

-We must have…a place where children can have a whole group of adults they can trust.~ Margaret Mead Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
+It is only in the heart that one can see rightly.
+What is essential is invisible to the eye. ~ Antoine de Saint-Exupery, The Little Prince Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
 We may receive a commission for purchases made through affiliate links in this email.
 This is an easy and much appreciated way for you to support More Than Grand!
-Growing as a Grandparent Some grandparents for unusually strong bonds with their grandchildren.
-Psychologists have several...
+Growing as a Grandparent In today's blended families, the role of step-grandparents can...

-Shall we make a new rule of life from tonight: always to try to be a little kinder than is necessary?~ J.M.
-Barrie Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
+If becoming a grandmother was only a matter of choice, I should advise every one of you straight away to become one.~ Hannah Whithall Smith Each Saturday, we send you a roundup of articles and resources that will help you be a better grandparent.
 We may receive a commission for purchases made through affiliate links in this email.
 This is an easy and much appreciated way for you to support More Than Grand!
-Growing as a Grandparent Wondering how to be a better grandparent?
-The answer might be closer than you think....
+Growing as a Grandparent Every new grandparent worries about this new role.
+The worries...